JugalGajjar/VulnGraph/README.md

 ## Paper

 This repository supports the research paper:
-**"Graph-Augmented Language Models for Software Vulnerability Detection"**
+**"Bridging Semantics & Structure for Software Vulnerability Detection using Hybrid Network Models"**
 Contribution: Hybridizing structural program graphs and semantic code reasoning for accurate vulnerability detection in Java code files.

 ---